andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/display01/test/README.md

 ## Purpose

-This package shall provide test classes for the interfaces and classes of the Display_01 package
+This package shall provide test classes for the interfaces and classes of the Display_01 package.

 ## Intrerfaces